 This may seem like an obvious first step, but it’s one many people overlook!
 After a pregnancy test, it’s important to confirm the pregnancy with an ultrasound.
 Once you have a positive pregnancy test, Turlock Pregnancy and Health Center offers no-cost limited diagnostic ultrasounds.

 One of the purposes of an ultrasound is to figure out how far along your pregnancy is.
 This is important because it will determine the type of abortion procedure you can get.
 There are multiple procedures, each one dependent on how far along you are.

 Could I have an STD?

-Undiagnosed STDs can spread during a surgical procedure, so you should be tested before you get an abortion.
-If you have an STD like Chlamydia or Gonorrhea, you’re at risk of contracting Pelvic Inflammatory Diseas (PID), which can increase your risk of ectopic (tubal) pregnancies in the future.
+Undiagnosed STDs can spread during both a surgical abortion and when taking the abortion pill, so you should be tested before you get an abortion.
+If you have an STD like Chlamydia or Gonorrhea, you’re at risk of contracting Pelvic Inflammatory Disease (PID), which can increase your risk of ectopic (tubal) pregnancies in the future.
 It may also decrease your ability to get pregnant in the future.
 We provide free STD testing so you can know for sure before pursuing an abortion.

 Types of Abortion Procedures

 The type of abortion procedure available is determined by how far along you are in your pregnancy.
 There are two main types of procedures – medication and surgical.
 In the state of California, a surgical abortion is available after viability (24 weeks) only if your life or health is at risk, which is another reason it’s important to get an ultrasound.

 This type of abortion is a medication abortion and is often referred to simply as the abortion pill.
 In reality, it is a series of two drugs – mifepristone and misoprostol – that end and cause your body to expel the pregnancy.